Prudence97/TributePage-livecoding/README.md

 # TributePage
-For this exercise we will make a tribute page similar to this example: https://digitalcareerinstitute.github.io/UIB-box-model-tribute-page/
+For this exercise we will live code with the class to make a page exactly like this example: https://digitalcareerinstitute.github.io/UIB-box-model-tribute-page/
 Specifications
 - include an image
 - include a list, ordered or unordered